 Matthew Wiggin is a graduate of College of Santa Fe with a BFA in Musical Theater and the University of Connecticut with a Graduate Certificate in Arts Administration and Cultural Management.
 At Snow Pond, Matthew is Co-Director of New England Music Camp and helps coordinate the summer music series.
 A member of Actors’ Equity, Matthew brings a career in theater to Snow Pond.
 Credits include the National Tour of Legally Blonde, as well as regional productions of Oklahoma!, Grease, Happy Days, Spamalot, The Wedding Singer, Pal Joey, A Chorus Line, A Christmas Carol, Anything Goes, Mame, and Hair.
 Choreography and Direction credits include productions of Spring Awakening, Sister Act, Legally Blonde, A Chorus Line, Cinderella, Beauty and the Beast, Fiddler on the Roof, Little Women,The Miracle Worker, The Women and A Piece of My Heart.
-During the year, Matthew teaches Theater at Kingswood-Oxford School in West Hartford, Connecticut.
+During the year, Matthew teaches Theater and Public Speaking as well as serves on the DEIB committee at Kingswood-Oxford School in West Hartford, Connecticut.
 He currently lives in Connecticut with his husband, Stephen, and their Basset Hound, Norman.
-He and Stephen, who is the coordinator of the Musical Theatre College Prep Intensive at NEMC, are proud to carry on the Snow Pond/NEMC legacy in generation four!
+He and Stephen, who is the founder of the Musical Theatre College Prep Intensive at NEMC, are proud to carry on the Snow Pond/NEMC legacy in generation four!

 Artistic Director - Snow Pond Music Festival

 NEMC Symphony Orchestra & Violin